Qoracoin/API/source/includes/automated-transactions.md

 }
 ```

-Deploys an AT with the given details
+Deploys an AT with the given details.Returns the transaction when successful.

+`POST at`

 ### Errors